-International students have a lot of questions about coming to 42.
+International students have a lot of questions about coming to 42 Silicon Valley.
 We have a diverse population in terms of background, but also in terms of culture.
 If you’re worried about fitting in, don’t be.
-One week at our Piscine and you’ll not only have made friends, but you’ll also get a taste for how our community runs.
+During our Piscine you’ll not only have made friends, but you’ll also get a taste for how our community runs.

 Can you provide a letter of acceptance or Form I-20 to help me get a student visa?

-If I’m not American and I do not have a green card, can I come to 42?
+If I’m not American and I do not have a green card, can I come to 42 Silicon Valley?

-42 does not give student visas.
+42 Silicon Valley does not issue student visas.
 International students are more than welcome to join 42, provided that they are able to secure their visas on their own.

-Can I still do the 42 program if I cannot get a student visa?
+Can I still do the 42 Silicon Valley program if I cannot get a student visa?

-42 does not give student visas because we are not an accredited institution.
-You could try doing some research or contact an immigration lawyer but 42 will not be offering advice or explanations about visa types.
+42 Silicon Valley does not give student visas because we are not an accredited institution.
+You could try doing some research or contact an immigration lawyer but 42 Silicon Valley will not be offering advice or explanations about visa types.
 No information contained on this page can be considered legal advice or visa-related advice.

-Would a non-U.S. Citizen be able to get a job in the US or Bay Area?
+Would a non-U.S. Citizen be able to get a job in the United States or Bay Area?

 It is possible, but it is NOT guaranteed.
 We do NOT guarantee any jobs or any job placements.
-It is up to YOU to get a job.
-Welcome to the real world.
 Our international students have a mix of preferences: some want to go back to their home country, to other countries, or live in the US.
-Students have attended 42 for a year, then returned home and found employment in the programming/data fields.
-Others have gone to other countries, some requiring visas.
-There are employers who are willing to hire engineers and sponsor their visas, but that is up to you to be good enough to get the job!
-Keep in mind that international hiring is affected by the political, economic, and social environment which is far beyond 42’s control.
+There may be employers who are willing to hire engineers and sponsor their visas, but that is up to each individual employer to make that decision.
+Keep in mind that international hiring is affected by the political, economic, and social environment which is far beyond 42 Silicon Valley’s control.

 What are my housing options as an international student?

-We have approximately 300 spaces in “Nostromo” Residence Hall available for students.
-They are free, but they are reserved for those who need them the most.
-After your check-in you will be able to register for a Piscine.
-At that point, you will need to request a room.
+We have approximately 600 spaces in “Nostromo” Residence Hall available for students.
+They are free, but they are on a first-come, first serve basis.
+After you register for a Piscine, you will need to request a room.
 Requests must be received before starting the Piscine.
 After you register for a specific Piscine date, you will receive credentials that can be used to log on to our dorms website to request a room.
 You must provide proof of U.S. residency or a Visa as part of the application for a dorm room.

 *Note: Students are not required to live on campus.
-In fact, we encourage students to live locally and commute to 42 at a time convenient for them.
+Students may live locally and commute to 42 Silicon Valley at a time convenient for them.

-What types of jobs could 42 students eventually apply for?
+What types of jobs could 42 Silicon Valley students eventually apply for?